memothelemo/ctftools/CONTRIBUTING.md

 1. **Install the Rust toolchain**

-   The project is built with Rust toolchain in stable channel, specifically version `1.89.0`.
+   The project is built with Rust toolchain in stable channel, preferably version `1.91.0` or higher.

 2. **Clone the source code**